Gene Smith (athletic director)

-Gene Smith is an American college administrator and former college football player and coach who currently serves as senior vice president and Athletic Director for Ohio State University.
+Gene Smith is a former American college administrator and former college football player and coach who was most recently senior vice president and Athletic Director for Ohio State University.

 He was named the university's eighth athletic director on March 5, 2005.
 Prior to his tenure at Ohio State, he served as athletic director for Arizona State, Eastern Michigan, and Iowa State.

 Early life/playing and coaching career

 A native of Cleveland, Ohio, Smith played defensive end for four years at Notre Dame including the 1973 Notre Dame Fighting Irish football team that won the AP National Championship.
 He graduated from Notre Dame in 1977, becoming the first member of his family to graduate from college.
 That year, he became an assistant coach of the Fighting Irish football team, which would go on to win the Undisputed National Championship.